 The revised prudential guidelines, as released by the CBN, requires that banks should have themselves credit rated by a credit rating agency on a regular basis.
-It is also required that the credit rating be updated on a continuous basis from year to year.
+It is also required that the credit rating be updated on

 Furthermore, it is required that banks should disclose this credit rating prominently in their published annual reports periodically.
 Below are the credit ratings that Access Bank has been assigned by the various credit rating agencies that have rated the Bank, in no particular order: